-I met Lew Rockwell, the founder of the Mises Institute (then the Ludwig von Mises Institute of Austrian Economics) in 1982 in its Washington D.C. office.
-I was ecstatic when the Mises Institute moved to Auburn, Alabama, to be “affiliated” with Auburn University.
-See: The Founding of the Mises Institute, John Denson: https://mises.org/library/founding-mises-institute
+I met Lew Rockwell, the founder of the Mises Institute (then the Ludwig von Mises Institute of Austrian Economics), in 1982 in its Washington D.C. office.
+I was ecstatic when the Mises Institute moved to Auburn, Alabama, in 1983 to be “affiliated” with Auburn University.
+SEE BELOW: The Founding of the Mises Institute by John Denson.

 The materials available—much or maybe most accessed for free, including books—on the Mises website is astonishing.
 One can find articles, journals and books about almost any subject relating to economics, freedoms and liberties for individuals and families, the impact of government interventions and on and on.